-10.2.2 Interpretation of the correlation coefficient
+Interpretation of the correlation coefficient

-r is always between -1 and 1. r=-1 means there is a perfect negative linear correlation and r=1 means there is a perfect positive correlation.
+r is always between and 1. r=-1 means there is a perfect negative linear correlation and r=1 means there is a perfect positive correlation.
 The closer r is to 1 or -1, the stronger the correlation.
 The closer r is to 0, the weaker the correlation.
 CAREFUL: r=0 does not mean there is no correlation.
 It just means there is no linear correlation.
 There might be a very strong curved pattern.

-10.2.3 Example: Calculating the Linear Correlation Coefficient, r
+10.2.2 Example: Calculating the Linear Correlation Coefficient, r x = alcohol content in the beer y = calories in 12 ounce beer

 How strong is the positive relationship between the alcohol content and the number of calories in 12-ounce beer?
-To determine if there is a linear correlation, a random sample was taken of beer's alcohol content and calories for several different beers (\"Calories in beer,,\" 2011), and the Data Frame are in Table 10.1.
+To determine if there is a linear correlation, a random sample was taken of beer's alcohol content and calories for several different beers ("Calories in beer," 2011), and the Data Frame are in table #10.2.1.
 Find the correlation coefficient and interpret that value.

-From example 10.2.1, $R^2=0.8164$.
-The correlation coefficient = $r=\sqrt{r^2}=\sqrt{0.8164}=0.9035486$, or use this command in r
+From example 10.2.1, $R^2 = 0.8164$.
+The correlation coefficient $= r = \sqrt{r^2} = \sqrt{0.8164} = 0.9035486$ The scatter graph went up from left to right, so the correlation coefficient is positive.
+Since 0.90 is close to 1, then that means there is a fairly strong positive correlation.